What is Medi-Cal?

 How Much Will I Pay?

-You do not have to pay monthly premium for Medi-Cal coverage.
+Adults pay no monthly premium for Medi-Cal coverage.
 Children with Medi-Cal coverage under the Children’s Health Insurance Program (CHIP) will have a low monthly premium.

-What Will I Get with Medi-Cal Through IEHP?
+What Care Will I Get with Medi-Cal Through IEHP?

 Your plan coverage includes: